DallinKooyman/DatalogProgram/README.md

 # DatalogProgram
 This project gets schemes, facts, rules, and queries from an input file and puts the information in a Datalog.
 Then it evaluates rules to add new facts.
-Finally the code evaluates the queries by returning tuples that match the query.
+Finally, the code evaluates the queries by returning tuples that match the query.
 The project was made in 5 parts.
 #### Part 1: The Lexer
 The Lexer uses a finite state machine to read the input from the file and create tokens.
 #### Part 2: Parser